FarronF/limerick-council-meetings/meetings/2018/03/20-Monthly Meeting of the Metropolitan District of Limerick/Minutes - Monthly Meeting of the Metropolitan District of Limerick - 19th February 2018.md

 As the Local Electoral Area Briefings are not statutory meetings, in accordance

-with the legislation formal agendas / minutes are not maintained in respect of--- 6
+with the legislation formal agendas / minutes are not maintained in respect of
+---
+6

 such briefings.